Senior and Disability Survival School and Senior and Disability University

 Trainings on Disability and Ableism

-SDA is now offering Disability and Ableism training for community organizations, unions, government agencies, and businesses.
-Priced on a sliding scale, we offer a half-day or full day professional development opportunity for staff, board members, or volunteers to learn or refresh knowledge of systems that oppress people with disabilities.
-Through interactive presentations, role play, and games, this training includes disability history, cultural competency, ableism, useful communication skills, and more.
+SDA offers Disability and Ableism training for community organizations, unions, government agencies, and businesses.
+Priced on a sliding scale, we offer a half-day or full day professional development opportunity for staff, board members, or volunteers.
+The training uses an intersectional approach, teaching about oppression of people with disabilities and the connection to racism and other forms of oppression.
+Through interactive presentations, role play, and games, this training includes disability history, ableism, useful communication skills, and more.
 One of the main goals is to explore our own experiences and views of disability.
 We hope to provoke deep conversation and create space for personal reflection, thereby giving you the skills to better serve your communities.